mdahlgrengadd/rubberband/README.md

 # Rubberband Emscripten Wrapper

  Rubberband ([https://breakfastquay.com/rubberband/](website)) compiled to javascript using emscripten.
-This is work in early an stage of progress.
+This is work in an early stage of development.

 ## Disclaimer
 This readme is written for me to jog my memory.
 Nothing in this repository is yet intended to be useful to anybody else.